deepakgupta1/beautiful-jekyll/_posts/2018-08-02-bias-variance.md

 ### Introduction
 Bias Vs variance is considered a very basic concept in data science and is easy to understand but tough to keep track in implementations.
 Bias and variance are like two pans of a weighing balance, you can adjust one at the cost of other.
 Clear understanding of this concept is crucial for diagnosis of models.
-In this blog, I am going to explain all nuances of bias, variance and their tradeoff vis-à-vis Machine learning and Deep learning.
+In this blog, I am going to explain all nuances of bias, variance and their tradeoff vis-à-vis Machine Learning and Deep Learning.

 ![overfitting_gif](../blogs_resources/bias-vs-variance/overfitting.gif)